 I am often asked by curious people to identify a big yellow bird they have seen on their lawns.
 As big as a collared dove, and as colourful as a canary, it is difficult not to notice a green woodpecker in the garden, particularly if we hear it calling.
+The European green woodpecker (Picus viridis) is the second most common woodpecker species in the UK (after the great spotted woodpecker) and the largest.

 During the summer we are more likely to have close views of youngsters which have been born in the last few months and haven’t yet developed their fear of humans.